Arenal Volcano & 1968 Reserve Hike, Arenal/La Fortuna

 Overview

-Embark on a guided adventure through Arenal Volcano 1968 Park, where you'll find the Arenal Volcano.
-As you navigate the path around the volcano's base, your expert guide will point out exotic birds, monkeys, and other creatures.
-You'll continue your hike through segments of the park that the lava flow affected during the volcanic eruption in 1968 that left the landscape devoid of vegetation.
-This unique terrain offers beautiful vistas of the crystal-clear Lake Arenal and the dormant Cerro Chato Volcano.
+Embark on a guided adventure through Arenal Volcano 1968 Park, where you'll find Arenal Volcano.
+As you navigate the path around the volcano's base, you may be lucky enough to spot exotic birds, monkeys, and other creatures that your expert guide's keen eyes will try and find.
+You'll continue your hike through segments of the park that the lava flow affected during the volcanic eruption in 1968, leaving the landscape devoid of vegetation.
+This unique terrain offers beautiful vistas of the crystal-clear Lake Arenal and the dormant Cerro Chato.

 Highlights